 And it does.

-Additional Tests for the Create (POST) Action
+Testing the Create (POST) Action

 page, is invalid.
 And yes, in a previous article, we had test methods for the invalid model, but without an HTTP request.

-Having that said, let’s write the test code:
+That said, let’s write the test code:

 [Fact] public async Task Create_SentWrongModel_ReturnsViewWithErrorMessages() { var postRequest = new HttpRequestMessage(HttpMethod.Post, "/Employees/Create"); var formModel = new Dictionary<string, string> { { "Name", "New Employee" }, { "Age", "25" } }; postRequest.Content = new FormUrlEncodedContent(formModel); var response = await _client.SendAsync(postRequest); response.EnsureSuccessStatusCode(); var responseString = await response.Content.ReadAsStringAsync(); Assert.Contains("Account number is required", responseString); }

-We create a post request and the
+We create a post request and the formModel

 object as a dictionary, which consists of the elements that we have on the Create page.
 Of course, we didn’t provide all the elements, the AccountNumber

-is missing, because we want to send invalid data.
+is missing because we want to send invalid data.

 After that, we store the formModel